Power Mowers Pose Danger to Feet

 - Use a mower with a release mechanism on the handle that automatically shuts it off when the hands let go.

-“If a mower accident occurs, immediate treatment is necessary to flush the wound thoroughly and apply antibiotics to prevent infection,” says Dr. (LAST NAME).
+“If a mower accident occurs, immediate treatment is necessary to flush the wound thoroughly and apply antibiotics to prevent infection,” says Dr. Gordon.
 “Superficial wounds can be treated on an outpatient basis, but more serious injuries usually require surgical intervention to repair tendon damage, deep clean the wound and suture it.
-Tendons severed in lawnmower accidents generally can be surgically reattached unless toes have been amputated,” He adds.
+Tendons severed in lawnmower accidents generally can be surgically reattached unless toes have been amputated,” he adds.